Task: hv_STLYE hv_0000

 11) Baked Chicken Tenders

-Tender chicken that you make at home will cost less than takeout and can also be used as an appeasement gesture.
-Coat chicken strips in seasoned breadcrumbs (or crushed cornflakes if you want extra crunch) and bake until crisp.
-Serve with something simple like roasted potatoes or carrot sticks along with some dipping sauces.
-You can control how much salt you add while still getting a crunchy texture.
+Making chicken at home will be cheaper than getting take out and can serve as an olive branch.
+Coat chicken strips in seasoned breadcrumbs (or crushed cornflakes if you want extra crunchy) and bake them.
+Then you can add a plain basic side like roasted potatoes or carrot sticks and some dips to go with them.

 12) Beef And Broccoli Stir Fry

-I can make this on a Tuesday without feeling any resentment.
-Cut the beef into thin strips.
-Then, cook it quickly and at a high temperature.
-After that, add some broccoli and a simple sauce made with soy sauce, garlic, and a little brown sugar.
-Whether it’s rice or noodles – it doesn’t matter, it still all looks like a “real dinner” even if you started cooking at 6:12.
-If it gets left behind, that’s okay.
+Cut the meat into strips and cook for a bit over high heat, then toss in some broccoli and add a sauce made with soy, garlic, and a touch of brown sugar.
+Whether it’s rice or noodles, it all looks like a `real dinner’ no matter how late you started cooking (even if you started at 6:12).
+It’s also fine if it gets left.
 At least it made it to the plate.

 13) Tomato Soup And Grilled Cheese

-Soup and a grilled cheese have a hint of magic to them; they somehow round the edges on an otherwise ordinary evening.
-Blend the canned tomatoes and some cream (or coconut milk) until smooth.
-Cook the sandwiches on the grill at low heat for a long time to ensure that the bread becomes bronzed and that the cheese fully melts.
-I also use this when it is stormy outside and everyone is grumpy.
+Grilled cheese sandwiches and soup have a touch of magic that helps take the rough edge off of a rough day.
+For the soup, blend some canned tomatoes and cream (or coconut milk) until it is smooth.
+For the sandwiches, I prefer to grill the bread at low heat for a longer time, so that the bread turns nice and brown and the cheese melts completely.
+I also use this when there is a storm outside and everyone is in a bad mood.

 14) Parmesan Chicken

-Drumsticks are economical and feel great.
-Everyone gets a little handle.
-Roast with lemon, garlic, and herbs until the skin is crisp and the meat pulls easily from the bone.
-Put potatoes in the pan, and you’ll have built-in sides soaking up all the good stuff.
-This is one of those meals that gets everyone at the table silent, and that’s how you know it’s good.
+Drumsticks are cheap, and they are fun when being used because everyone has a little handle.
+Roast with lemon, garlic, and herbs until the skin is crispy and the meat pulls easily from the bone.
+When it’s your turn to put the potatoes in the pan, you create side dishes that will soak up all the good stuff.
+The food is so good it makes every person at the table stop talking.

 18) Baked Potato Bar